-Baylor College of Medicine, National School of Tropical Medicine, and Tulane University School of Public Health and Tropical Medicine (SPHTM) are partnering to offer a Graduate Certificate in Global Health.
-As the only two schools of tropical medicine in the United States, these leading institutions have joined forces to prepare leaders to address emerging tropical infectious diseases globally, including the Gulf Coast and South Texas.
+Tulane University School of Public Health and Tropical Medicine (SPHTM) is introducing a Graduate Certificate in Global Health.
+As the oldest school of tropical medicine in the United States, Tulane SPHTM is uniquely qualified to prepare leaders in address emerging tropical infectious diseases globally, including the Gulf Coast and South Texas.

-This innovative partnership joins faculty with expertise in tropical medicine and global health in the graduate certificate program.
+This innovative certificate program joins faculty with expertise in tropical medicine and global health.
 The course prepares students to assume leadership roles in global health programs and research targeting tropical and prevention and control of emerging diseases.

 The 16-credit graduate certificate will be awarded by Tulane SPHTM and is composed of graduate-level credit-based courses that may be applied toward a graduate degree.
-The graduate certificate requires the completion of five courses (15 graduate credits from Tulane) plus a 1-credit seminar offered by Baylor.
+The graduate certificate requires the completion of five courses (3 credit hours each) plus a 1-credit seminar.

 Build toward a Master’s Degree!
 The certificate is a building block toward a master’s degree.
 The graduate-level credits earned may be applied toward a master’s degree at most universities, including Tulane’s prestigious Master of Public Health & Tropical Medicine (MPH&TM) degree.

 Courses will be held at the Tulane Houston Campus located at 1700 West Loop S. Houston, TX 77027 and online through the Tulane Virtual Campus.

 Admission requirements for the Graduate Certificate

 - Bachelor’s degree with a GPA of 2.7 or higher